Student Organizations in the department and on campus: Get involved!

 Part I - This will be a group exercise worth 50 points.
 Each team member will earn the team score.
 In January teams will be given a case study about a farm in Kansas.
 Included with the farm background will be some options to consider.
-Teams will have until the contest to come up with a plan for the farm that incorporates one or more of the options.
+Teams will have until the contest to come up with a solution to the case study.

 At the contest, teams will have 4 minutes to present their plan.
 Judging of the teams will be based on the presentation only (no written material).
+All team members should contribute to the presentation.
 The rubric used to judge the teams will be provided at the time the case study is released.
 Power Point will be available to use for the presentations.
 All schools will need to bring a USB drive with their Power Point presentation on it.
 We will provide a computer and projector.
 Please do not shake hands with any of the judges.